What states require car insurance?

 How to Get the Right Coverage in States That Require Car Insurance

-While most states in the U.S. require drivers to carry proper car insurance, state car insurance laws vary based on where you live.
+Does every state require car insurance?
+No, but nearly every state has some form of financial responsibility requirement for drivers.
+While most states in the U.S. require drivers to carry proper car insurance, car insurance laws vary depending on where you live.
+To understand the specific requirements in your area, it’s important to research car insurance laws by state.

 Read more: Car Insurance Laws: A Comprehensive Guide